Home Comedian of the Day Comedian of the Day (5/11/23): Lourdes Ayon

 Who are some of your comedic peers that you enjoy watching perform or inspire you personally and professionally:

 There’s a big group of amazing local comics that work hard to elevate the Sacramento comedy scene.
-The following comedy hustlers have permanently imprinted on me: Tess Frey (Tess Tickles), Jesse Rivera, Jess Harding, Gabriel Alexander, Michael Calvin Jr., Julien Thomas LaCrosse, Raedene Harborth, Marcien Evans, Danny Luna, Pej Ahmadi (Pej The Maniac), and the Angels – Angel Castro and Angel Lopez.
+The following comedy hustlers have permanently imprinted on me: Tess Frey (Tess Tickles), Jesse Rivera, Gabriel Alexander, Michael Calvin Jr., Julien Thomas LaCrosse, Raedene Harborth, Marcien Evans, Danny Luna, Pej Ahmadi (Pej The Maniac), and the Angels – Angel Castro and Angel Lopez.

 Comedy is hard.
 Comedy is vulnerable.
 Comedy is art.
 All these comics are leaving their mark.
 They make me want to do better.
 They keep me motivated and continue to inspire me.